crschnick/remix/README.md

             .set(Car::price).to(() -> 10000)
             .set(Car::available).to(() -> true)
             .build();

+By default, every component is assigned its default value, i.e. null for objects and 0, 0.0, false, etc. for primitives.

+    // model and manufacturer are null, price is 0, available is false Car defaultCar = Records.builder(Car.class).build();

 ## Record blanks

-In addition, these builders also enable you to create record blanks, which are basically blueprints to create new instances of some record.
+In addition, these builders also enable you to create record blanks, which are basically blueprints to create new instances of some record class.
 These blank records can also be reused to effectively implement default values for record components:

     // We only sell cars manufactured by us, so let's predefine the manufacturer